Alexander McClay Williams: Trial and execution

-Shortly before the execution, Williams' attorneys made a plea on the basis of Williams allegedly being a "psychopathic inferior," evidence which was supposedly withheld from the jury during the trial but could have had an impact on the jury's decision had they known.
+Shortly before the execution, Williams' attorney made a plea on the basis of Williams allegedly being a "psychopathic inferior," evidence which was supposedly withheld from the jury during the trial but could have had an impact on the jury's decision had they known.
 The plea resulted in a temporary delay of Williams' execution so a commission could investigate Williams' mental state and release a report.
 After assessing Williams' claims for two weeks, the board refused to intervene in his death sentence.

 On June 8, 1931, Williams was executed in Pennsylvania's electric chair.
 Reporters stated that Williams was emotional, visibly shaking, and reliant on the assistance of a deputy during his walk to the death chamber, and that his voice choked with emotion as he attempted to pray with the prison chaplain.
 He was placed in the chair at 7:01 a.m. and pronounced dead five minutes later, after one shock.
 Williams became the youngest person the Commonwealth of Pennsylvania ever executed.

-Relatives claimed his body for burial in Chester, Pennsylvania.
+Relatives claimed his body for burial in an unmarked grave at Green Lawn Cemetery in Chester, Pennsylvania.
+After a GoFundMe crowdfunding effort to raise money, Williams had a headstone installed 87 years later, in 2018, for $850 USD.
+The headstone is engraved with text reading, "Executed for a crime he did not commit.
+Justice deferred is justice denied."
+Dr. Samuel Lemon, Williams's only surviving sibling Susie Williams-Carter, and several other surviving relatives attended the headstone's dedication ceremony on September 29, 2018.